 The parties to the issue will forward any written concerns provided by either party to the issue.
-The dean or director shall meet with the parties involved and consult with the DR Manager before making a decision.
+The dean or director shall meet with the parties involved before making a decision.
 In most circumstances the dean or director may choose to refer the parties to meet individually with Ombuds Services.
 The dean or director may meet separately with each of the parties.
 Non-bargaining unit employees may request an advisor of their choice be present in the meeting with dean or director.
 Bargaining unit employees may request advisors if defined in their collective bargaining agreement.
-Meetings in which an employee wishes to have an advisor present must be coordinated by the Dispute Resolution Department.
-The decision of the dean or director shall be final, unless there is discretionary review by the President or Board of Regents as provided in Section 10. herein.
+Meetings in which an employee wishes to have an advisor present must be coordinated by Ombuds/DR. The decision of the dean or director shall be final, unless there is discretionary review by the President or Board of Regents as provided in Section 10. herein.

 9. Review of Suspension Without Pay or Termination

-If a post-probationary employee has been suspended without pay or discharged, the employee is entitled to a peer hearing or arbitration upon his or her request.
+If a post-probationary employee has been suspended without pay or discharged, the employee is entitled to a peer hearing or arbitration upon request.
 The employee should send the request, with the Notice of Final Action, to Ombuds/DR within two (2) weeks of the employee’s receipt of the Notice of Final Action per Section 6.5.
-“Performance Management” Policy 3215, UBP.
+UAP 3215 ("Performance Management”).
 Failure to do so may have legal consequences.
 Because a peer hearing or arbitration is a process with significant legal implications, the employee may wish to seek the advice of a private attorney in considering how to proceed.
 Upon receiving the request for a peer hearing, Ombuds/DR forwards the request to the Office of University Counsel, which appoints an attorney to advise the peer panel.
 Ombuds/DR’s role in peer hearings and arbitration is limited to providing administrative support.

 9.1.
 Peer Hearing